Why the Erev Rav CAN'T Change Themselves

 “And Moshe recorded their origins for their journeys according the word of Hashem.”
 (Masei 33:2)

 But later it says, “Hashem took you out from Egypt at night” (Re'eh 16:1).

 We know that “Bnei Yisrael” refers to the Jews, while “Am” hints at the Erev Rav.
 In Shemot 14:5, it says, “And it was told to the King of Egypt that the Am had fled” — “fled” and not, “is fleeing.”

 The Erev Rav were already gone.

-The Kli Yakar emphasizes that it is the way of fugitives to go out at a run, which is why they preceded Bnei Yisrael.
+The Kli Yakar emphasizes how the way of fugitives is to go out at a run, which is why they preceded Bnei Yisrael.

 (Picture people crazed with panic who abandon everyone else in their desperation to save themselves first.)

 But Bnei Yisrael left Egypt with fearlessness and dignity.

 The Kli Yakar concludes that now Moshe is referring to Bnei Yisrael’s journeys: